MAVProxyUser/MiSTercade-Review/README.md

 ## Trigger warning
 I want to first say that some of you will find this to be overly critical of the MiSTer project, and honestly may get offended.
-Constructive criticism can be hard to absorb, especially when you are in the process of soaking up all the positive energy from recent articles in [The Verge](https://www.theverge.com/22323002/mister-fpga-project-retro-computer-console-early-pc)!
+Constructive criticism can be hard to absorb, especially when you are in the process of soaking up all the positive energy from a recent article in [The Verge](https://www.theverge.com/22323002/mister-fpga-project-retro-computer-console-early-pc)!
 My past few weeks have been spent in the trenches as a hopeful, fresh new user, discussing nuances of MiSTer with long time users, devs, and potential new users on the fence about making their first investment.

 # I'm going in!
 My first MiSTer exposure was in 2019.
 I was admiditly curious, but skeptical, due to my aversion to MAME based software emulation.
 "Forget emulation? this is REcreation" was the title to the now gone video.